sagotoons/fuzzytools/README.md

 # And more...
 Alt+M to Move Keyframes and Markers

+# To install
+- download the fuzzy_tools.py file
+- in Blender, go to Preferences -> Add-ons.
+Click on 'Install' and find the .py file.
+Select file and click 'Install Add-on'
+- after successful installation, the add-on should appear in the add-ons list.
+Click the checkbox beside the add-on to enable it
+- to enable/disable Fuzzy Tools afterwards, go to Preferences -> Add-ons.
+Make sure 'Community' is enabled, then search for 'fuzzy' in the search bar to find the add-on

 #
+_Fuzzy Tools should work for blender 3.6 and 4.0_

+#
 If you enjoy Fuzzy Tools, please consider supporting me on PayPal:

 https://www.paypal.me/sagotoons
-#
-_Fuzzy Tools should work for blender 3.6 and 4.0_